Randy Arozarena Player Props: Rays vs. Astros

 Randy Arozarena At The Plate

-- Among the qualifying hitters in MLB action, he ranks 57th in batting average, 23rd in on-base percentage, and 61st in slugging.
+- Among the qualifying batters in MLB, he ranks 57th in batting average, 24th in on-base percentage, and 63rd in slugging.

-- Arozarena has reached base via a hit in 60 games this year (of 100 played), and had multiple hits in 28 of those games.
+- Arozarena has picked up a hit in 59.4% of his 101 games this season, with multiple hits in 27.7% of those games.

+- He has hit a long ball in 16 games this season (15.8%), leaving the park in 4% of his plate appearances.

-- Arozarena has had at least one RBI in 36.0% of his games this season (36 of 100), with more than one RBI 13 times (13.0%).
-He has also accounted for three or more of his team's runs in eight contests.
+- In 35.6% of his games this season, Arozarena has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in eight contests.

+- He has scored in 47.5% of his games this year, with more than one run scored in 11.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.